hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/index.md

 ### Docker Compose

-Before we can proceed, we need to make sure Docker is installed first.
-We recommend installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) as this already includes `Docker Compose` along with `Docker Engine` and `Docker CLI` all of which is needed for Dashboard to work.
+Before proceeding, ensure Docker is installed.
+We recommend installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) as it includes `Docker Compose`, `Docker Engine`, and `Docker CLI`, all of which are needed for the Dashboard to work

 ## Installation

-To install Dashboard, we need to clone the `Hummingbot Deploy` repository which already contains the Compose file as well as the bash script which will automatically pull the latest images and start the necessary services / containers.
+To install the Dashboard, clone the Hummingbot Deploy repository, which contains the Compose file and a bash script that automatically pulls the latest images and starts the necessary services/containers.
 Open a terminal and run the following commands:

 ```
 git clone https://github.com/hummingbot/hummingbot-deploy